Reasons your dog will chew, lick or nibble at their paws can very often be diet and food based, but not always.

 No animal on this planet has evolved to benefit from processed food.

-Skin is also the biggest elimination organ of the body and the dogs front paws are linked with their emotional expression.
+Skin is the biggest elimination organ of the body and the dogs front paws are linked with their emotional expression.

 The paw chewing could be an emotional issue, a block in the dog’s emotional flow.